How can traders find Robinhood penny stocks to watch this year?

 Robinhood allows you to day trade penny stocks — as long as they’re listed on a major stock exchange, like the New York Stock Exchange or the Nasdaq.
 But as soon as you try to day trade stocks in the OTC markets, you’ll get stopped in your tracks.
 More on that in a bit…

-List of 5 Robinhood Penny Stocks to Watch in 2021
+List of 5 Robinhood Penny Stocks to Watch

 Before I get to the list of Robinhood penny stocks to watch, I must remind you that these aren’t recommendations.
 These are potential trading ideas to help you learn the patterns and process.
 I want you to think for yourself, not follow my trades.